-The fiscal year 2016 loan program level of \$5.5 billion has been continued through April 2017.
-The President's very high level budget blueprint for fiscal year 2018, which begins October 2017, issued March 16, 2017, does not contain any information regarding this loan program, including any potential changes to it.
+The President's budget for fiscal year 2019, which begins October 2018, proposes a loan program level of \$5.5 billion, the same as the current program level.
 Although Congress has historically rejected proposals to dramatically curtail or redirect the Rural Utilities Service loan program, there can be no assurance that it will continue to do so.
 Because of these factors, we cannot predict the amount or cost of Rural Utilities Service loans that may be available to the members in the future.
 For additional information regarding the Rural Utilities Service, see "OGLETHORPE POWER CORPORATION - Relationship with Federal Lenders - Rural Utilities Service."